appercept/Delphi-WebMocks/README.md

 2. In "Tools > Options" under the "Language / Delphi / Library" add the extracted `Source` directory to the "Library path" and "Browsing path".

-## Upgrading to versions prior to 2.0.0
+## Upgrading from versions prior to 2.0.0
 Version 2 has dropped the `Delphi.` namespace from all units.
 Any projects upgrade to version 2 or later will need to drop the `Delphi.` prefix from any included WebMocks units.